 These condensed interim consolidated financial statements do not include all of the information and disclosures required to be included in annual financial statements prepared in accordance with IFRS.
-These condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended June 30, 2019 and for the period from November 23, 2017 (date of incorporation) to June 30, 2018.
+These condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the years ended June 30, 2020 and 2019.

-These condensed interim consolidated financial statements were authorized for issue on January 23, 2020 by the directors of the Company.
+These condensed interim consolidated financial statements were authorized for issue on November 17, 2020 by the directors of the Company.